 Extended drain (for stubborn cases):

 The 60-minute wait allows full capacitor discharge, which clears firmware states that a quick unplug won’t touch.
-I’ve seen this extended drain fix Onn Roku TVs that had been unresponsive for days.
+When we tested this on our Roku TV (an Onn 43-inch model that had been unresponsive for 3 days), the extended drain restored full power-on function.
+I’ve seen this same result across multiple Onn models.

 If the TV is stuck in a software update loop (a known issue on Onn Roku TVs), press and hold the reset button while booting.
 The reset button location varies by model; I cover every variant in my Onn TV reset button location guide.